marnixkoops/peacock/README.md

 # Tokyo Night Pro
-A customized mixture of One Dark Pro and Tokyo Night
+A better version of Tokyo Night with improved shades and more contrast.

 ![python](images/python_syntax.png)